DataDog/integrations-core/zk/README.md

 ### Events

-The Zookeeper check does not include any events.
+The ZooKeeper check does not include any events.

 ### Service Checks